 The Kansas Children's Internet Protection Act (KS-CIPA) requires that any public library that provides public access to a computer shall implement and enforce technology protection measures to:

-Ensure that no minor has access to visual depictions that are child pornography, harmful to minors, or obscene
+- Ensure that no minor has access to visual depictions that are child pornography, harmful to minors, or obscene

-Ensure that no person has access to visual depictions that are child pornography or obscene
+- Ensure that no person has access to visual depictions that are child pornography or obscene

 An employee of a public library may disable a technology protection measure if:

-Requested to do so by a library patron who is not a minor, and
+- Requested to do so by a library patron who is not a minor, and

-The technology protection measure is disabled only to enable access for legitimate research or other lawful purpose
+- The technology protection measure is disabled only to enable access for legitimate research or other lawful purpose

-The state librarian shall establish standards and promulgate rules and regulations for the enforcement of the provisions of this act.
-Such standards and rules and regulations shall be distributed to the public libraries in this state, posted in a conspicuous place in such public libraries, and made available to the public.
+The state librarian shall promulgate regulations for the enforcement of the provisions of this act.
+Such regulations shall be distributed to the public libraries in this state, posted in a conspicuous place in such public libraries, and made available to the public.

-The governing body of each public library shall adopt a policy to implement and enforce the provisions of this act in accordance with the standards and rules and regulations published by the state librarian.
+The governing body of each public library shall adopt a policy to implement and enforce the provisions of this act in accordance with the regulations published by the state librarian.
 Such policy shall be reviewed at least once every three years by such governing body and shall:

-State that the purpose of the policy is to restrict access to those materials that are child pornography, harmful to minors, or obscene
+- State that the purpose of the policy is to restrict access to those materials that are child pornography, harmful to minors, or obscene

-Provide how such public library will meet the requirements of this act
+- Provide how such public library will meet the requirements of this act

-Require such public library to inform its patrons of the standards and rules and regulations that library employees follow to enforce the provisions of the act
+- Require such public library to inform its patrons of the standards and rules and regulations that library employees follow to enforce the provisions of the act

-Require such public library to inform its patrons that procedures for the submission of complaints about the standards and rules and regulations, the enforcement thereof, or observed patron behavior, have been adopted and are available for review
+- Require such public library to inform its patrons that procedures for the submission of complaints about the standards and rules and regulations, the enforcement thereof, or observed patron behavior, have been adopted and are available for review